ercanbeyen/employee-management-system/README.md

 - Email address of the employee should be unique.
 - While creating an employee, you may assign one of the existing department and job title in the database.
 - The amount value of the payment should not be negative.
-- The payment includes salary and incentive payments.
+- The payment includes salary, incentive and bonus payments.
-- In order for a ticket to be opened, there must be someone requesting it.
+- In order for a ticket to be opened, someone registered in the system must be a requester.
+- The tickets in the system can be commented on and the employees who comment must be registered in the system.

 ### Tech Stack
 ---